 Note: Camps may change programs, focus, and schedule.
-Please visit the associated website listed for program details, camper requirements, and registration.
+Please visit the website for program details, camper requirements, and registration.

-If you know of a special needs camp that is not on this list please reach out to us!
-List last updated March 15, 2022.
+If you know of a special needs camp, not on this list, please contact us!
+The list was last updated on March 10, 2023.